 These days, ranges come in three basic types: freestanding, slide-in, and front-control.
 To add a bit of confusion, a front-control range is not just a range with controls at the front of the unit.
 Indeed, most slide-in and some freestanding ranges also have controls at the front, as do most front-control ranges.
 The front-control range is the new kid on the block and represents a hybrid of the other two range types.
 It's often called a hybrid range.
-To help you answer the question of whether front controls—or a front-control range—are right for you, let's look at what all this terminology means.
+To help you answer the question of whether front controls—or a front-control range—are right for you, take a look at what all this terminology means.

 Slide-in ranges fit between two cabinets and have a lip along the sides of the cooking surface that overlaps and rests on the countertop.
 The overlapping lip eliminates the gap between the countertop and range that you get with a freestanding unit.
 Slide-in ranges do not have a console at the back, giving them the clean look of a built-in, or drop-in, cooktop.
 They are typically installed during new construction or remodels because the cabinet and countertop opening must be custom-sized for the range.

 A similar style to a slide-in is the drop-in range.
 This also has a lip that rests on the countertop, and it has no console.
 The difference is that a slide-in range extends to the floor and has a drawer below the oven, while drop-in stops above the floor and space below are usually filled by a cabinet drawer.

 Manufacturers came up with front-control ranges to offer the best of both worlds.
 Like a freestanding range, a front-control range has finished sides.
 Like a slide-in range, a front-control has no console.
 Because it's freestanding, a front-control range is a good replacement option for an old freestanding range; you can swap the ranges without having to modify the cabinets or countertop.
 At the same time, the lack of a console gives homeowners the sleeker look of a slide-in that has become the current style standard.